 A borrower can take advantage of the way simple interest auto loans are structured and save money over the course of that loan.
 This can be accomplished by reducing the loan term, paying more than the monthly amount, and payment splitting.
 Make sure to inquire about simple interest contracts with no pre-payment penalties before signing any loan-related paperwork.

-Even consumers with less than perfect credit can use these tactics to their advantage when taking out an auto loan.
-But first they need to get approved, which can be more difficult when you have poor credit.
+Even consumers with less-than-perfect credit can use these tactics to their advantage when taking out an auto loan.
+But first, they need to get approved, which can be more difficult when you have poor credit.

 Luckily, Auto Credit Express is here to help.
 Our service connects credit-challenged consumers to the dealership in their area that stands to give them their best shot of being approved for an auto loan.
 The best part is that applying is free and the service is fast.
-We can help you next if you simply complete the secure and obligation-free online application.
+We can help you next if you simply complete the secure and obligation-free online request form.